 Garlic has been used for centuries to cure and naturally prevent colds.
 Researchers believe that allicin is the main biologically active component of garlic blocking bacterial and viral infections .
-But to benefit from it, you must eat three to four garlic cloves a day, preferably raw and ground, adding them to your meals.
+But to benefit from garlic, you must eat three to four garlic cloves a day, preferably raw and ground, adding them to your meals.

 Anti hair loss

 Rich in allicin, garlic combats dandruff and hair loss.

 The garlic oil used in scalp massage stops hair loss and stimulates their growth.